 By 1998, opportunities for synergies, efficiencies and new product development to generate earnings growth within the Winpak group were recognized.
 An invigorated internal investment program was undertaken to exploit the opportunities for organic growth.
-Between 1998 and 2016, the Company established a new operating unit and three non-operating units, made significant investments for organic growth and consummated two further strategic acquisitions.
+Between 1998 and 2017, the Company established a new operating unit and three non-operating units, made significant investments for organic growth and consummated two further strategic acquisitions.

-The investments amounted to:
+The investments amounted to (in millions of dollars):